 - Speak with your child’s teachers to let them know of the technical issues so that they can come up with a plan until you can find a solution.

 Providing the best learning experience for your child is very important, especially during this pandemic.
 Continue to have conversations with your children about internet safety by using a variety of scenarios and talking them through simple, age-appropriate rules and expectations.
-At Sanford School, we are committed to providing an exceptional education and to support them during this challenging time.
+At Sanford School, we are committed to providing our students with an exceptional education and give support to them during this challenging time.

 Sandy Sutty is the Technology Integration Coordinator and Upper School Librarian at Sanford School.
 She has a Master's in Science in Instructional Technology and Library Science and a Bachelor of Science in Elementary and Early Childhood Education.
 She is also a member of the advisory board of the UDLib/SEARCH program and is Google Certified.